earthly/website/blog/_posts/2021-07-06-python-concatenate-lists.md

 ## Flattening and Merging Lists With One Big List

 What about adding a list of lists to an existing and large list?
-We saw that using extend can be faster with two lists when one is significantly longer then other so let's test the performance of `extend` with N lists.
+We saw that using extend can be faster with two lists when one is significantly longer than the other so let's test the performance of `extend` with N lists.

 First, we use our standard `chain.from_iterable`.